Safety

 Written Heat Illness Prevention Plan

 Develop a written plan that covers your specific workplace conditions.
 Include the triggers for activating the plan (temperature thresholds), specific procedures, and assigned responsibilities.
-California requires a written plan for all outdoor work; even where not legally required, a written plan demonstrates due diligence.
+California requires a written plan specifically for outdoor workers; even where not legally required, a written plan demonstrates due diligence.

 Water

 Provide fresh, cool drinking water at no cost to employees, positioned so that workers can access it without unreasonable delay.
-The general guidance is one quart of water per employee per hour in hot conditions.
-Do not rely on employees bringing their own water.
+The general guidance is that employers may consider providing one quart of water per employee per hour in hot conditions.
+Employers should consult state-specific regulations for precise requirements and should not rely on employees bringing their own water.

 Rest and Shade